openstack/zaqar-specs/specs/kilo/fifo-optional.rst

 FIFO has been one of Zaqar's most wanted guarantees.
 Besides reliability, durability and other latency requirements, users have always requested FIFO to be there.
-This feature, however, has proven to be an issue for some scenarios that don't necesarily require it, hence this proposal.
+This feature, however, has proven to be an issue for some scenarios that don't necessarily require it, hence this proposal.

 https://blueprints.launchpad.net/zaqar/+spec/make-fifo-optional